Help! I Had a Baby and Now My Hair Sucks!

 What the heck is going on?

 Under normal circumstances, about 90 percent of the hairs on our head are in the growing phase and 10 percent are in the shedding phase.
-After giving birth, the numbers can shift thanks to hormonal changes, which causes more shedding than usual, says Mona Gohara, a dermatologist in New York City.
+After giving birth, the numbers can shift thanks to hormonal changes, which causes more shedding than usual, says Mona Gohara, a dermatologist in Connecticut.
 Not to worry, though.
 This will automatically reset (typically within six months of giving birth) and your hair will grow back to what it was pre-pregnancy.

 OK, so what do I do in the interim?